learn-co-curriculum/dsc-grouping-data-with-sql-lab/README.md

 ```

 ## Total Years and Hits Per Team
-Select the total number of years played and hits Babe Ruth had for each team he played for.
+Select the total number of years played (AS num_years) and total hits (AS total_hits) Babe Ruth had for each team he played for.

 ```python
 #Your code here
 ```

-## Number of Years with 300+ On Base
+## Number of Years with Over 300 Times On Base
 We want to know the years in which Ruth successfully reached base over 300 times.
 We need to add `hits` and `BB` to calculate how many times Ruth reached base.
-Simply add the two columns together (ie: `SELECT hits + BB FROM ...`) and give this value an alias of `on_base`.
+Simply add the two columns together (ie: `SELECT [columnName] + [columnName] AS ...`) and give this value an alias of `on_base`.
 Select the `year` and `on_base` for only those years with an `on_base` over 300.

 ```python